 10 steps to energy efficiency at home

-While split systems or swimming pools are splurges that can help you better survive the seasons, they won’t do much to keep your energy bills at bay.
+While split systems or swimming pools are splurges that can help you enjoy the seasons, they won’t do much to keep your energy bills at bay.

 Work your way through these tips and see how you could improve your home’s energy efficiency.